pingcap/docs/tidb-cloud/tidb-cloud-auditing.md

     1. In the TiDB Cloud console, choose a project and a cluster deployed on Google Cloud Platform.
     2. Select **Settings** > **Audit Settings**.
 The **Audit Logging** dialog box is displayed.
-    3. Click **Show Google Cloud Service Account ID**, and then copy the Service Account ID for later use.
+    3. Click **Show Google Cloud Server Account ID**, and then copy the Service Account ID for later use.

 2. In the Google Cloud console, go to **IAM & Admin** > **Roles**, and then check whether a role with the following write-only permissions of the storage container exists.